The Norwegian

 The Norwegian – A Life Less Ordinary.

-Welcome to my autobiography, The Norwegian.
+Welcome to my autobiography, The Norwegian, A Life Less Ordinary.

 My personal story is not a lamentable one.
 I reveal the honest story of an authentic but untypical life, from earliest childhood to a ripe mature age.
-My life’s story is closely connected to those of my friends and colleagues, particularly those who have worked in diving and subsea construction.
-Along the way, I share important technical and historical details of North Sea oil exploration, experienced hands-on from down below and from deck level, as well as sharing personal thoughts and feelings.
-While some readers may find these less interesting, they are still a part of my journey.
-Nevertheless, they are included because it is my autobiography.
-The intermissions appear both in shorter chapters and intermingled into others.
-I have truly been blessed with a life jam-packed with excitement and adventure, filled with wondrous people and unforgettable experiences.
+It is a story closely interconnected with the lives of my friends and colleagues, particularly those who have worked in diving and subsea construction.
+Along the way, I share essential technical and historical details of North Sea oil and gas exploration, hands-on experience from deep below and from deck level, and personal thoughts and feelings.

-In 2018, while contemplating retiring from a life on the high seas, a life that was enthralling and, at times dangerous, at long last, I seriously began pondering upon the opportunity to take time to write an extensive work, ignorantly perceiving that being an author was an undemanding occupation signified by wine, cigars, and bliss with an added dash of boredom.
-By 2023, five years hence, the ever-evolving autobiography has grown to well over two thousand five hundred pages.
+By 2024, six years hence, the ever-evolving autobiography has grown to well over two thousand pages.
 I now sometimes wonder if the opportunity was a blessing or a curse.
 Writing is, to put it mildly, painstakingly hard work, however driven one’s personality is, especially so when you have slight dyslexia and enter into an entirely new occupation and acquire knowledge on how to delineate one’s thoughts and memories onto paper.
-Albeit, having a personal library with over eight thousand books has undoubtedly alleviated the monumental task.
+A personal library with over eight thousand books has undoubtedly alleviated the monumental task.

 With optimism, I hope you find reading about my journey enjoyable.
 I found great satisfaction in living.
 Documenting this vast, all-encompassing fifty-eight years in the making jigsaw puzzle of many pieces has been daunting.
 My wish to pen my story is now coming to fruition.
-It’s a fantastic journey I now find myself on, and I am pleased to say the book is becoming more enriched and explicit than I possibly could have anticipated.
-Hopefully, you will enjoy reading these three volumes, and trust me; they are indeed volumes.
+It’s a fantastic journey I found myself on, and I am pleased to say the book is becoming ever more enriched and explicit than I possibly could have anticipated.
+Hopefully, you will enjoy reading these three volumes, and trust me, they are indeed volumes.
 With a hand on my heart, I pledge the first-hand reminisces from hundreds of great people recorded, extensively and objectively researched therein are honestly and accurately penned.

 My sister Tanja Laura Dinessen kindly stepped into the void that materialised when Malcolm Charles Schaverien, aka Harlan Wolff, tragically passed away far too young in March of 2021.
 I am eternally indebted to Malcolm and owe him an ocean of gratitude.
-Prior to his saddening early demise from a heart attack, he assisted in writing the first two hundred pages and encouraged and motivated me to lay aside my offshore hat and don an author’s cap.
+Before his saddening early demise from a heart attack, he assisted in writing the first two hundred pages and encouraged and motivated me to lay aside my offshore hat and don an author’s cap.

 Daniel M. Dorothy, a friend, successful published author and editor, stepped in and joined the team in May 2023 to assist with the enormous task of editing and styling the penned chapters—an undertaking in itself.

 I am humbly grateful to my family, close friends, naval and work colleagues, and numerous other great people who continue to assist through countless interviews, e-mails, and communications via social media platforms.
 Accessing their thoughts and memories is conjuring this decades-long dream into reality.
 What’s next?
 Only time will tell.
-I’m not fond of inactivity and believe I will only be happy if constantly active; perhaps becoming a full-time farmer?
+I’m not fond of inactivity and believe I will only be happy if I am constantly active; perhaps becoming a full-time farmer?

 The Norwegian (3 Volume) Hardback Dust Covers